gchq/sleeper/docs/usage/properties/instance/user/athena.md

-## Athena
+## Athena - User Defined

-The following properties relate to the integration with Athena.
+The following instance properties relate to the integration with Athena.

 | Property Name                           | Description                                                                                                                                                                          | Default Value                                                                                             | Run CdkDeploy When Changed |
 |-----------------------------------------|--------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|-----------------------------------------------------------------------------------------------------------|----------------------------|